Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in reachability and shortest-path games

 We now define strategies based on $\decomp$, i.e., strategies that, given a coherent history, attempt to complete the segment in progress.
-Given a history $\history$ that is $\indexSegment$-coherent, we call the vertex that follows $\last{\history}$ in $\segment_\indexSegment$ the \textit{next vertex} of $\history$ (with respect to $\decomp$).
-We prove that this vertex is well-defined.
+We use the following notion in this definition. \begin{definition} Let $\history$ be a history that is $\indexSegment$-coherent with $\decomp$.
+The \textit{$\decomp$-next vertex} of $\hist$ to be the vertex that follows $\last{\history}$ in $\segment_\indexSegment$. \end{definition}